-Kohsuke outlined the case on how organizations scale, either vertically or organically (numerous Jenkins masters abound in the organization).
+Kohsuke outlined the case on how organizations scale, either vertically or organically (numerous Jenkins controllers abound in the organization).
 He made the case that the way forward is to scale horizontally.
-In this approach a Jenkins Operations Center by CloudBees master manages multiple Jenkins in the organizations.
-This approach helps organizations share resources (slaves) and have a unified security model through roles-based access control plugin from CloudBees.
+In this approach a Jenkins Operations Center by CloudBees controller manages multiple Jenkins in the organizations.
+This approach helps organizations share resources (agents) and have a unified security model through roles-based access control plugin from CloudBees.

 Jenkins Operations Center by CloudBees

-This architecture lets administrators maintain a few big Jenkins masters that can be managed by the operations center.
+This architecture lets administrators maintain a few big Jenkins controllers that can be managed by the operations center.
 This effectively builds an infrastructure that fails less and recovers from failures faster.

 Bursting to the cloud (through CloudBees DEV@cloud)